kimono998/spam_email_classification/README.md

 ## Problem Statement

 The goal of this project is to build a classifier that can effectively distinguish between spam and non-spam emails while minimizing the number of false positives.
+The project was done as a part of my ML-IDA course.

 ## Preprocessing